Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 While some prep courses are all business, Manhattan Prep breaks the mold by delivering engaging and genuinely entertaining content that is still high quality and thorough.
 Their coursework is interactive, and their instructors funny and knowledgeable.
 But does breaking free of the old school test prep formula necessarily translate to an effective course?
 We look at this question and all the features of the Manhattan Prep GRE prep course in this detailed review.

-Manhattan Prep offers students four course options that vary widely in price, resource access, and format.
+Manhattan Prep offers students three course options that vary widely in price, resource access, and format.
 The four course options and approximate price tags are as follows:

 GRE for MBA – $1,599